 - The median wealth owned by Black families is just $17,000, compared to $171,000 for Whites.

-- While 73% of Whites own their homes, only 43% of Blacks do.
+- While 73% of Whites people own their homes, only 43% of Black people do.

-- Unemployment rates are twice as high for Blacks as for Whites.
+- Unemployment rates are twice as high for Black people as for White people.

 - Black families are twice as likely to live in poverty as White families.

-- Despite the end to Jim Crow, continued segregation in communities leads to inferior secondary education for many Black communities.
+- Despite the end of Jim Crow, continued segregation in communities leads to inferior secondary education for many Black communities.

 In fact, the Washington Post recently shared that the wage gap between races is as bad now as it was in 1968.
 It is especially terrible for Black women, who must also contend with the gender pay gap, while potentially being single mothers.
 Note that single-family households of any race are primarily headed by women.